The Importance of Title IV Reconciliation

 34 CFR 668.16(b)(1)

 The Department does not specify the office in which your school’s coordinating official must work, nor do we specify the type of system your school must have to reconcile its data internally and externally.
 However, the Department does require your school have a coordinating official and perform regular reconciliation.
-(See Volume 2 for more information on the requirement to have a coordinating official and other key requirements of administrative capability.)

 Recommended general reconciliation practices